Certificate in College Teaching

 - EDAD 684 Internship*

 * The internship (EDAD 684) should be taken as the last course.
-All students are required to have their internships approved by Dr. Glenda Musoba, Certificate Coordinator, and Joyce Nelson, Director of Academic Advising, before registering for classes.
+All students are required to have their internships approved by Dr. Glenda Musoba, Certificate Coordinator before registering for classes.
 Learn more about the internship.

 Equivalent courses might be taken in place of listed courses, but must be approved by the certificate coordinator prior to registering for the course.